Budweiser’s Baldwinsville plant exclusive maker of new Bud Light Seltzer

 They’ve been making Bud Light Seltzer in Baldwinsville almost non-stop since around Thanksgiving.

-Can Line 37 turns out 30,000 cases per shift and there are three shifts a day at the plant.
+Can Line 37 turns out 30,000 cases per shift and there’s three shifts a day at the plant.
 About one-third of the plant output is Bud Light Seltzer.

 The company has decided to go with the Bud Light name because of its strong brand recognition.